-Forget for a second all the technological hurdles and learning curves you think are associated with blogging.
-And imagine for a minute: If you had the chance to share a message with the world, what message would you say?
-What would happen if people listened?
+Forget for a second all the technological hurdles and learning curves you think are associated with blogging, and imagine for a moment: If you had the chance to share a message with the world, what would you say?
+And what would happen if people actually listened?

-We all have something to say, and blogs not only make that possible.
-They make it easier than ever before.
+We all have something to say.
+Blogs not only make that possible, they make it easy.
 All you have to do is act.
-It’s time to dive in and figure out what it takes to get your message heard, to see your cause spread.
-The cost of not doing so is just too great.
+It's time to dive in and figure out what it takes to get your message heard, to see your cause spread.

 - No more attention